 For years I wished there was a way to make the referral process smoother, for myself, my team, my referring doctor, and the patients caught in the middle.
 After time, I identified these key steps to lessen the frustration for everyone throughout the referral process.
 (No matter what specialist you’re working with!)
 So here is how to be a good (and happy) referring dentist:

 We often get patients without referral slips, so we ask at the very least, please fill out the form!
-Put any of your clinical findings on there, and make sure they are accurate — I can’t tell you how many times the wrong tooth number is circled!
-Or the doctors just use the referral slip as a way to give the patient directions to the office, and there is no clinical information on it.
+Put any of your clinical findings on there, and make sure they are accurate.
+I can’t tell you how many times the wrong tooth number is circled!
+Some doctors just use the referral slip as a way to give the patient directions to the office.
+They put no clinical information on it.
 We could really use a hand here, since you know the patient’s history better than we do.